GIS: Geography: Information Science Courses

 Co-requisite: GIS 5007L

-The course focuses on the fundamentals of cartography, spatial statistics, thematic mapping techniques, and web based mapping.
-Students will gain an inter-disciplinary understanding of cartographic representation and visualization with hands on applications using cutting edge GIS and graphic design software to create purpose tailored maps.
+The course focuses on the fundamentals of cartography, spatial statistics, thematic mapping techniques, and web-based mapping.
+Students will gain an interdisciplinary understanding of cartographic representation and visualization with hands-on applications using cutting-edge GIS software to create purpose-tailored maps.
 Upon successful completion of this course, students will be able to interpret and appropriately communicate spatial data; will have developed a personalized cartographic style; will have created a professional GIS portfolio for current/potential employers; and most importantly will have developed a keen appreciation for maps and spatial awareness.
+Offered concurrently with GIS 4006 where graduate students will be assigned additional work.

 GIS 5007L Computer Cartography Lab